 The easiest and fastest way to find out what works and what does not is to check with your direct & indirect competitors in the country where you operate in.
 Are their websites and contents regionalized or localized?
 If some competitors already have it, it’s time to take action.
 If no one has it then you should start leading the trend.

 There are some SEO tools that can help you get prized data from your competitors.
 Google Alerts, for example is a great tool to alert you every time a rival company is mentioned online.
 You can also monitor certain keywords as well with this nifty tool.
 Another great example is the Search Monitor, which is a tool that zones in on competitor data and could also monitor affiliates and trademarks.

 Scout the competition not only for strengths but also for their weaknesses.
 Being one step ahead of them by taking advantage of those weaknesses.
 Make sure you have a good list of all your competitors through good old fashioned research and networking.
 Try looking at advertisements, local business directories, internet, trade fairs, and information by your customer.

 Remember the old saying to keep your friends close but keep your foes closer.

 Even if your company has roots that started miles away from your new destination, there are still a dozen ways to localize your website content in the Asian market.
 Try some of the tips above and watch as your regional presence grow.
 With such massive pool of evidence pinpointing towards the benefits of localized content, it is great that you have started.
 If not, then what are you waiting for?
-If you have any experiences or stories about setting up a localized website then feel free to share them with us in the comments section below.
+If you have stories about setting up a localized website, feel free to share them in the comments section below.